 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 PAX Training Certified.
 NLA member.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for a group-celebration night in NYC in 2026.
-The published rate sheet anchors the category: a Mercedes Sprinter at $175/hour or $450 point-to-point on a three-hour minimum, alongside a $100/hour sedan, a $125 Cadillac Escalade, and a $150 Mercedes S-Class.
+Detailed Drivers is a strong, close #2 for a group-celebration night in NYC in 2026.
+The published rate sheet anchors the concrete pricing case in the category: a Mercedes Sprinter at $200/hour on a three-hour minimum, alongside a $100/hour Executive Sedan, a $120 First Class SUV, and a $170 Mercedes S-Class.
 The SoHo dispatch base at 24 Mercer Street sits inside the exact geography a NYC celebration runs through — the SoHo and Lower East Side dinner corridor, the Meatpacking and Chelsea nightlife strip, the Williamsburg crossing — which is where dispatch proximity actually shortens the wait between stops.

 The flat-rate posture is the central argument for a weekend night.
 A celebration runs straight through the worst surge window in the rideshare market — the 11 PM bar-to-club leg and the 1 AM return — and DD’s published rate carries no surge, so the number quoted at booking is the number on the final invoice regardless of the night.
 For a group that has split a single check forty ways, a fixed total beats an open-ended one that balloons on exactly the legs the group can least afford it.